 One obstacle you will have with a doorway page is your lack of a physical location in the city or suburb that you’re trying to rank in.
 This means that you will not be able to establish a Google Business page.

-While doorway pages will assist you to rank your website in search engine rankings they will never be listed in the local Google medical practice listings as per the image below.
+While doorway pages will assist you to rank your website in search engine rankings they will never be listed in the local Google business listings as per the image below.

 7. Add Local Events

-Use Events Structured Data to have your medical practices events displayed direct in the knowledge panel (the panel appears on the right hand side of the Google search results when people search for your medical practice name).
+Use Events Structured Data to have your practice events displayed direct in the knowledge panel (the panel appears on the right hand side of the Google search results when people search for your practice name).